1242509682/ModifyWeapons/README_EN.md

 ## Update Log

 ```
+v1.2.1
+- Added the /mw all command to give a specified item to all online players and establish data.
+- When a player receives an item from an admin, they will be prompted with the exact modified values and a reminder to manually refresh.
+- Fixed the broadcast logic for the /mw read command.
+- Detailed explanation of the up sub-command:
+  The commands /mw s or g or all will first reset other values before modifying the specified values.
+  The command /mw up <player name> <item name> <property> <value> (e.g., /mw up John Sword ua 20) will retain previous values and only modify the specified value.
+- Item property parameters (can also use Chinese names):
+  Damage: d, da
+  Scale: c, sc
+  Knockback: k, kb
+  Use Time: t, ut
+  Use Animation: a, ua
+  Shoot: h, sh
+  Shoot Speed: s, ss
+  Ammo: m, am
+  Use Ammo: aa, uaa

 v1.2.0
 - Refactored code to support customization of multiple weapon items.
 - Removed database logic, switched to using configuration files for data storage.